JakimPL/SampleToNES/README.md

     * `100` - absolute values transformed via $\log\left(1 + x\right)$ operation
     Intermediate values interpolate between these two.

 Each set of parameters correspond to a different library.

 Libraries are generated using library generator present in the application.

-Libraries can be generated from the _Library_ tab of the application.
+They can be generated from the _Library_ tab of the application.

 #### Instructions

-Libraries (`LibraryFragment`) contain instructions within the following data:
+Libraries contain instructions within the following data:
 * generator class (`pulse`/`triangle`/`noise`)
 * instruction data ()